poidl/elephancy/README.md

 # elephancy

-A beginner's excercise in full-stack development.
+A beginner's exercise in full-stack development.

 Elephancy is a tiny content display system.
 The objective of this project is to learn something about